Encompass receives £1.97m grant to develop AI tool for the financial services sector

 The funding is part of a project with a total value of £4.9m, which will create 33 new high-value RegTech jobs in the city.

-The AI service being developed will help Encompass customers to quickly and accurately find risk-relevant information about their customers, organisations and investments, from a wide-ranging pool of data.
+The AI service being developed will help Encompass customers to quickly and accurately find risk-relevant information about their customers, organizations and investments, from a wide-ranging pool of data.

 Adverse news reports and risk-relevant data can have a significant impact on the market value of companies.
 Encompass has heard from many clients who want to avoid carrying out manual searches and instead find an accurate and automated way to collate this type of data in order to help manage their reputational risk.